-These procedures have been prepared on the basis that they set out a cooperative arrangement between Power and Water and the Commission to enable Power and Water to fulfil its obligations under the Code.
-In this regard, the Procedures introduce a number of explicit expectations of how Power and Water will work with the Commission to achieve these outcomes.
+These procedures have been prepared on the basis that they set out a cooperative arrangement between Power and Water and the Commission to enable Power and Water to fulfil its obligations under the Code and the Guideline.
+In this regard, the Procedures introduce a number of explicit expectations of how Power and Water will work with the Utilities Commission to achieve these outcomes.